RayTiasha/Atliq-Sales-Analysis/README.md

 AtliQ Hardware experienced a significant revenue surge between 2020 and 2021, yet leadership lacked the granular visibility required to sustain this momentum.
 The company needed a unified analytical model to perform advanced time-intelligence calculations.
 Without it, leadership risked relying on incomplete or inconsistent data, obscuring profitability leaks and delaying identification of growth opportunities.

 ## Dataset
-Sales, products, market and customer data was fragmented and stored across multiple CSV files.
+Sales, products, market, and customer data were fragmented and stored across multiple CSV files.

 ## Features
 Power Query, Power Pivot (Data Modeling), DAX, Pivot Tables, Advanced Conditional Formatting.